 Here’s a great video showing you what it looks like to perform keyword research inside SEMrush:

 Moz is one of the oldest SEO tools out there.
 The platform specialty is site audits.
 With this tool, Moz will go through your website, and single out the weaknesses in your SEO.
 This allows you to fix mistakes that you’ve found at a glance, and hopefully outrank your competition.
-Reviewers like the fact that Moz provides very user-friendly reports to help you replace other websites as the highest ranked or most credible on a given keyword.
+Moz provides very user-friendly reports to help you replace other websites as the highest ranked or most credible on a given keyword.

 Moz offers some of the same and different features that SEMrush provides.
 To get a comparative feel as to what it looks like to do keyword research inside MOZ, check out this informative tutorial video:

 Ahrefs has many similar tools to SEMrush and MOZ.
 However, Ahrefs is especially good at monitoring for updates in your niche.
 When one is found, they’ll send you an alert that helps you to adjust marketing campaigns as necessary.
-Reviewers also like Ahref’s brand management tools.
-These help you to know how well your brand is performing on other websites.
-One of the things I hear is that Ahrefs is superior at backlink analysis.
+One of the things I also often hear is that Ahrefs database and tool is superior at backlink analysis.

 Here is how Ahrefs describes how to do keyword research using their tool:

 Buzzsumo is a great tool, especially when you need something more in-depth than just keyword research.
 In particular, they have an analytic function that tells you what works, and what doesn’t.
 According to their website, this feature is even predictive.
 In other words, Buzzsumo does a lot of the thinking for you.
-Reviewers also enjoy the fact that Buzzsumo keeps track of what went viral on social media.
+Buzzsumo also keeps track of what went viral on social media.
 Even better, there is help available to identify the influencers for your industry.

 Buzzsumo is a tool that I use as part of my ow blogging tool arsenal for a variety of purposes, including keyword research, influencer identification, and content curation.